Yeehawboizzz/FED_BeatBlitz_website/README.md

 **Features**
 Website Contains X Main Pages:

 **Page 1: Index Page (Home)**
+- Nav Bar (Company Name & Logo, All Albums, Playlist, BeatBlitz)

+- Main Image with Company Vision Box and Shop Now Button in the center

+- 4 New Arrival Albums Featured (Shop Now Button leads to All Albums Page)

+- The Echo Chamber Origin Picture and Short Paragraph

+- Sign Up Box for NewsLetter (Includes Validation)

+- Footer (Contact Us: Email & Tel, Community: FB/IG, Sponsored By: Spotify, Company Logo, Shop Address)

 **Page 2: All Albums Shop Page**
+- Nav Bar (Company Name & Logo, All Albums, Playlist, BeatBlitz)

+- Trending Albums features the best selling albums, display box is bigger (3 per row) and on top.
+- All Albums features all albums sold in the shop, display box is smaller and more concised (4 per row) below the trending albums.

+- Albums Display: For each album display box, when mouse hovers over, a small box will appear showing more details about the album (Number of Songs, Release Date, Length of Album, Labels).
+Each album box also has an "Add to Cart" Button, when pressed, the button changes to "Item Added to Cart" for 2s before it changes back.
+The shopping cart will update accordingly as well.

+- Shopping Cart: The shopping cart is able to expand and close, when open, it displays the items added to cart in a table (Product Name, Quantity, Price).
+As more items are added, the quantity, price and total price will be updated in the cart.
+There is also a Buy Button, when pressed, a message saying Purchase Successful will be shown and cart clears.
+When you refresh the page, the cart contents will not be cleared until your press clear cart or buy.
+This is due to items being added to local storage when added to cart and deleted from local storage when press buy or clear cart.

+- Filter Panel: The filter panel is able to filter albums based on artist as well as sort them based on price High to Low or vice versa.
+When filtered, the irrelevant albums will be hidden in the page.

+- Sign Up Box for NewsLetter (Includes Validation)

+- Footer (Contact Us: Email & Tel, Community: FB/IG, Sponsored By: Spotify, Company Logo, Shop Address)

 **Page 3: Playlists Page**
+- Nav Bar (Company Name & Logo, All Albums, Playlist, BeatBlitz)

+- Sign Up Box for NewsLetter (Includes Validation)

-**Page 4: BeatBlitz Start Page**
+- Footer (Contact Us: Email & Tel, Community: FB/IG, Sponsored By: Spotify, Company Logo, Shop Address) **Page 4: BeatBlitz Start Page**